Status icon and messages

 Clicking or tapping the icon opens a context menu with the following options:

-Obsidian Sync includes a detailed Sync log that tracks interactions between your files and the remote vault.
-Whether files are being uploaded, deleted, or encountering issues like account expiration or merge conflicts, these logs provide key troubleshooting information.
+Obsidian Sync includes a detailed sync log that tracks all interactions between your local files and the remote vault.
+The log shows uploads, downloads, deletions, and any issues like merge conflicts or connectivity problems.

 The log categorizes messages into the following types: